 If you haven’t read the book by Edward de Bono: Six Thinking Hats, or studied his concept about lateral thinking, you should.
 Edward de Bono represents one of the rare authors who instructs people on HOW TO think rather than WHAT TO think.
 Some recognize him as one of the 250 people who have contributed most to mankind.

 Edward de Bono Method Increases Decision Quality

 As shared in another Best Practices article, SCAMPER is a mnemonic to prompt for excellent, impromptu questions.
 Nobody is smarter than everybody because groups create more options than individual ideas that are aggregated.
-Any group or individual is known to make a higher quality decision when provided with more options.
-The perspectives driving Edward de Bono: Six Thinking Hats also makes it easier to generate more ideas, thus a higher quality output.
+Groups and individuals make a higher quality decisions when provided with more options.
+The perspectives driving Edward de Bono: Six Thinking Hats also makes it easier to generate more ideas, thus increasing the likelihood of higher quality outputs.

 This article cannot even attempt to do justice to de Bono’s nearly 200-page book.
-However, you can make it easier for a group to create new ideas by using this method.
-Because your participants morph their ideas into something different or more substantial when you impose a new perspective.
+However, you can make it easier for your group to create new ideas by using this method.
+Because, your participants morph their ideas into something different or more substantial when you impose a new perspective.
 For extensive instructions and method variation, see the sourcebook.

 Edward de Bono Six Thinking Hats Comments

 - White Hat: Covers listening, questioning, and defining the information you would like to have, but do not have yet.

 - Red Hat: Gives permission to forward hunches without needing to justify them.

 - Yellow Hat: Why you think something will work; the savings, the benefits, and the advantages; usually forward-thinking.

 - Green Hat: Proposals, suggestions, ideas, alternatives, provocations, and what is interesting in an idea.

 - Blue Hat: Looks not at the subject of the thinking but at the thinking itself and is used for building, managing, and concluding the process, including using and sequencing use of the other hats.